czantoine/microsoft-sql-server-with-grafana/README.md

 <p align="center">
   <b>Enjoying this project?</b><br>
-  If it saves you time or helps your SQL monitorin, you can support ongoing updates by buying me a coffee.
+  If it saves you time or helps your SQL Server monitoring, you can support ongoing updates by buying me a coffee.
 </p>

 <p align="center">